-

 More sedate is the lounge and cocktail bar in Hotel Alex, popular with the over-35s and often with live music.
 It has open fireplaces, and alcoves with different themes – the Scottish Corner has a large selection of whiskies, and there’s a bar serving wines from around the world.

-The annual Zermatt Unplugged music festival takes place towards the end of season in mid-April.
-Past acts have included Bryan Ferry, Seal, James Blunt, Jamie Cullum, Lionel Ritchie, and Alanis Morissette.
+The annual Zermatt Unplugged music festival takes place towards the end of season in April.
+Past acts have included Bryan Ferry, Seal, James Blunt, Jamie Cullum, Lionel Ritchie, Alanis Morissette and Boy George.